gutshotexist/nftinder/README.md

 ## Usage

 To use the app, simply swipe left or right to view different NFTs.
 Click the heart icon to add an NFT to your favorites list.
-Click the collection name to view the collection on Element Market.

 ## Contributing